 Information presented on this website is considered public information and may be distributed or copied, unless specifically noted otherwise.
 This website is maintained by NOAA’s National Marine Fisheries Service (NOAA Fisheries).
 Please note the web policies and disclaimers below.

 We are committed to making our web pages and supporting electronic documents accessible to the widest possible audience, including individuals with disabilities, in accordance with Section 508 of the Rehabilitation Act.

 Section 508 is a federal law that requires agencies to provide individuals with disabilities equal access to electronic information and data comparable to individuals without disabilities, unless an undue burden would be imposed on the agency.

 The Section 508 standards are the technical requirements and criteria that are used to measure conformance within this law.
 More information on Section 508 and the technical standards can be found at Section508.gov.

 If you require assistance or wish to report an issue related to the accessibility of any content on this website, please send feedback so that we can better help you.

-When you see this icon on our site, it means you are leaving the federal government domain.
+When you see this icon on our site, it means you are leaving the .gov domain.
 Additionally:

 - NOAA Fisheries does not endorse the external websites we post or the information, products, or services they contain.